 This event is free and open to the public.
 No registration is required.

-Saturday, October 21, 2017, at 7 p.m. in Buckley Recital Hall, Amherst College, the Amherst Symphony Orchestra continues its yearlong survey of American concert music with a tribute to 20th century master Aaron Copland.
+Saturday, Oct.
+21, at 7 p.m. in Buckley Recital Hall, the Amherst Symphony Orchestra continues its yearlong survey of American concert music with a tribute to 20th-century master Aaron Copland.

 Tickets may be purchased only at the door.
-Prices are $10 for the general public, $5 for senior citizens, students with ID and children under 12, and are free to Amherst and all Five College students with ID.
+Prices are $10 for the general public; $5 for senior citizens, students with ID and children under 12; and free to Amherst students and all Five College students with ID.

-The Amherst College Choral Society, Mallorie Chernin, director, presents its annual Homecoming Concert on Saturday, October 21, at 9:00 p.m. in Buckley Recital Hall in the Arms Music Center at Amherst College.
-The program will be repeated on Saturday, November 4, for the College’s Family Weekend concert, at noon.
+The Amherst College Choral Society presents its annual Homecoming Concert on Saturday, Oct.
+21, at 9 p.m. in Buckley Recital Hall in the Arms Music Center at Amherst College.
+The program will be repeated at noon on Saturday, Nov.
+4, for the College’s Family Weekend concert.

-Tickets are available for $10 for general admission, $5 for children and senior citizens.
+Tickets are available for $10 for general admission and $5 for children and senior citizens.
 Admission for Five College students is free.
-E-mail Mallorie Chernin for ticket reservations at email@example.com or by calling 413 542 2484.
+Email Mallorie Chernin for ticket reservations at firstname.lastname@example.org or call 413-542-2484.
 Unclaimed tickets will be available at the door the night of the concert.

 Three of the most lit groups to ever grace Amherst College's campus have teamed up once again to bless you with a move!